 When Richard Nixon awoke on August 8, 1974, he knew it was all over.
 In his mind, Nixon had known since July 23—when three pivotal Southern Democrats on the House Judiciary Committee announced they would vote for his impeachment—that he could not survive.
 Nixon told his family of his decision to resign on August 2, but they urged him to reconsider.
 Three days later, however, the release of a transcript of a June 23, 1972, conversation between the president and H.R.
 Haldeman, his chief of staff at the time, revealed that Nixon’s insistence that he had no involvement in the cover-up of the burglary of the Democratic National Committee offices in the Watergate complex was a lie.

 The “smoking gun” proved fatal to the Nixon presidency.
-“This was the final blow, the final nail in the coffin,” Nixon told Gannon.
+“This was the final blow, the final nail in the coffin,” Nixon told former aide Frank Gannon in 1983.
 “Although you don’t need another nail if you’re already in the coffin—which we were.”
 On August 7, a congressional delegation led by Republican Senator Barry Goldwater informed the president that he would not survive an impeachment vote.
 That night, Nixon finalized his decision to leave office.
-Even though the news had not been official, first lady Pat Nixon had already spent two sleepless days packing up five-and-a-half years of mementoes and memories.
+Even though the news had not been official, First Lady Pat Nixon had already spent two sleepless days packing up five-and-a-half years of mementoes and memories.
 “With us sometimes,” Nixon reflected.
 “You don’t have to say it publicly, or even privately.
 Things unspoken say it more strongly.”

 After catching just three fitful hours of sleep and visiting the White House’s one-chair barbershop for a trim of his wavy black hair, Nixon met with Vice President Gerald Ford in the Oval Office at 11 a.m.. to inform him that he would be sworn in as president the following day.
 Nixon thanked Ford for his loyalty and urged him to retain Secretary of State Henry Kissinger and Chief of Staff Alexander Haig in his administration.
 “This is the last time I’ll call you Jerry, Mr. President,” Nixon said as the men shook hands after their meeting.
 “Brought a tear or two to his eyes—I think to mine, too,” Nixon recalled.